danjohnson3141/Jekyll-Test/serializers/fields.md

-description, The description of this group, string email, The email address of this user; should only show if this is active user profile, string end_date, The day that the event ends; yyyy-mm-dd, string event, Info on the event, object; EventTiny event_council_member, Whether this user is an event_council_member for this event,boolean event_evaluations, All of the event evaluations visible to the active user for this event, array; EventEvaluation event_follower_id, If the active user is following the event; this is the ID of that record, integer event_notes, Any event notes that the active user may have created for this user , array; EventNoteShort event_staff, List of event staff , array; UserShort first_name, "The user's first name", string group, Info on the group this event is associated with, object; GroupTiny group_id, The ID of the group, integer group_invite_id, The ID the group invite, integer group_request_id, The ID of the group request, integer group_type, Info about the type of this group ,object; GroupTypeShort group_type_name, The name of the group_type of this group, string groups, The groups (visible to the active user) that this user belongs to, array; GroupTiny id, The ID of this record, integer
+description, The description of this group, string email, The email address of this user; should only show if this is active user profile, string end_date, The day that the event ends; yyyy-mm-dd, string event, Info on the event, object; Event event, Info on the event, object; EventShort event, Info on the event, object; EventTiny event_council_member, Whether this user is an event_council_member for this event,boolean event_evaluations, All of the event evaluations visible to the active user for this event, array; EventEvaluation event_follower_id, If the active user is following the event; this is the ID of that record, integer event_id, The ID of the event, integer event_notes, Any event notes that the active user may have created for this user, array; EventNoteShort event_session, Info on the event_session, object; EventSession event_session, Info on the event_session, object; EventSessionShort event_session_id, The ID of the event_session, integer event_speaker, Info on the event_speaker, object; EventSpeaker event_speaker, Info on the event_speaker, object; EventSpeakerShort event_speaker_id, The ID of the event_speaker, integer event_staff, List of event staff, array; UserShort event_user, Info on the event_user, object; EventUser event_user, Info on the event_user, object; EventUserTiny event_user_id, The ID of the event_user, integer first_name, "The user's first name", string group, Info on the group this event is associated with, object; GroupTiny group_id, The ID of the group, integer group_invite_id, The ID the group invite, integer group_request_id, The ID of the group request, integer group_type, Info about the type of this group,object; GroupTypeShort group_type_name, The name of the group_type of this group, string groups, The groups (visible to the active user) that this user belongs to, array; GroupTiny id, The ID of this record, integer